-In situ engineered blood vessels – body own blood vessels with no foreign material left in the body after 28 days
+Creating autologous blood vessels within 28 days with no foreign material left in the body

 VACIS’ technology uses a synthetic rod, which is inserted under the skin and induces the formation of a new, fully functional blood vessel.
 After approximately 28 days implantation, the rod-like device is removed leaving in place an in-situ formed vessel of fibrocollagenous tissue with a high burst pressure.